 |---|---|---|

-Multi-account strategies let advanced traders match the firm's rule structures to their highest-performing edges.
-Standard fits steady distributed trading; Advanced fits event-driven concentrated days; Zero fits short-horizon experimentation.
-A multi-account portfolio across all three reduces single-rule-set exposure.
+Multi-account strategies let traders match the firm's rule structures to their highest-performing edges.
+Premium fits steady distributed trading with a wider buffer; Advanced fits traders who want the tighter MLL and higher target.
+A multi-account portfolio reduces single-account breach exposure.

 The other use case for multi-account at 50K is volatility isolation.
-By running one Standard 50K and one Zero 50K, a trader can take a more aggressive style on one account and a conservative style on the other, with the breach risk isolated rather than pooled.
-If the aggressive account breaches, the conservative account continues, and the trader has not lost their entire Alpha Futures exposure.
+By running one Premium 50K and one Advanced 50K, a trader can take a more aggressive style on one account and a conservative style on the other, with the breach risk isolated rather than pooled.
+If the aggressive account breaches, the other continues, and the trader has not lost their entire Alpha Futures exposure.

 Comparison vs 100K and 150K sizes